nsi-iff/should-dsl/README.rst

     >>> house |should| be_made_of('stone')
     Traceback (most recent call last):
     ...
-    ShouldNotSatisfied: expected made_of('stone') to return true, got false
+    ShouldNotSatisfied: expected made_of('stone') to return True, got False

 Custom matchers